CrossR/rockbox_db_py/README.md

 # TODO / Other Ideas

- - Full GUI, such that you can just select an input / output folder and it will do everything for you.
-This is a work in progress, and I will probably do this once the core functionality is working well.

  - We can actually insert metadata from other sources...so we could somewhat easily insert last.fm play counts, ratings, etc. into the database, via